Media

 Good afternoon, Bonita and welcome to the show.
 You've got quite a career in health and culture as a trainer and the CEO of Breakthrough Personal and Professional Development.
 Could you share the secret to your career growth with our audience and what inspires you?

 Bonita: It all started when I went through burnout and compassion fatigue.
 I found a lack of resources to help on a personal or corporate level.
 Over time, I researched burnout and compassion fatigue: What causes it?
 How do you overcome it?
-From that research, I created proprietary training and models for preventing employee burnout through the lens of organizational culture.
+From that research, I developed proprietary training and models to prevent employee burnout through the lens of organizational culture.

 A unique methodology.